School Science Lessons.

 It may have added CoCl2, as a self-indicating moisture test,

 Bags of silica gel drying agent are usually included in the packaging

 of food and goods that must be kept dry.

 The bags usually have the warning: "DO NOT EAT"!

 Silica powder is used a non-reactive bulking material in medical tablets.

 Silver chloride, (99.999%), AgCl, silver (I) chloride, white solid,

-odourless, transparent, rhombic crystals or small white crystals,
+odourless, transparent, rhombic crystals or small white crystals, lunar

-water soluble, becomes dark with organic matter, test for halogens,
+dark with organic matter, test for halogens, store in dark-coloured

 ions, preparation of Tollens' reagent.